siliconcompiler/siliconcompiler/README.md

 In addition, we have created a number of tutorials and examples that reflect recommended design practices.

-We hope you will spend a few minutes to review the docs before diving in.
+Please spend a few minutes to review the docs before diving in:

 https://www.siliconcompiler.com/docs